Conservation of public art in Nillumbik

 The preservation of the public art collection is a priority for Council, reflecting our commitment to maintaining the region's unique cultural heritage.

 To ensure artworks remain in optimal condition for future generations, we undertake rigorous preservation efforts.
-An example of these efforts is the regular audits conducted by specialized conservation contractors.
+An example of these efforts is the regular audits conducted by specialised conservation contractors.

 After meticulously assessing the condition of each artwork, Council receives condition reports that provide valuable insights into the current state of the collection and recommends specific conservation actions.
 These audits enable us to develop comprehensive conservation plans, outlining each artwork's short-term, medium-term, and long-term needs.

-This proactive approach allows for strategic resource allocation, ensuring that conservation efforts are prioritized effectively.
+This proactive approach allows for strategic resource allocation, ensuring that conservation efforts are prioritised effectively.

-If you notice damage to any of our public artworks, please get in touch.
+If you notice damage to any of our public artworks, get in touch.

 Taking care of Platy for the next generation

-Affectionately known as Platy, this artwork, hand-carved from a 150-year-old Bunya Pine burl, is a delight to touch.
+Affectionately known as Platy, this artwork is hand carved from a 150-year-old Bunya Pine burl.

 In June 2024, Peter hand-sanded the marks left by 30 years of love and affection, then nourished and coated the wood to ensure Platy will be viable for the next generation.